williamvds/website/content/blog/git/index.md

 A _head_ (lowercase) points to a commit that is the "tip" of a branch.
 Branches represent a "line of development".
-When you add a commit while on a branch, Git automatically updates the 'head' ref of a branch to point to the new commit, so the "tip" is maintained.
+When you add a commit while on a branch, Git automatically updates the head ref of a branch to point to the new commit, so the tip is maintained.
 "Branch" and "head" are sometimes used interchangeably in Git documentation.
 I'll expand on branches in the next section.

 Heads are stored in `.git/refs/heads`.
 For example, `heads/master` tracks Git's default branch, `master`.
 Right now, it contains the name of the first commit